-- a base salary of \$800,000; - eligibility for a discretionary annual bonus with a target amount equal to 115% of his base salary; - an annual grant of LTI awards under Mylan's Amended and Restated 2003 Long-Term Incentive Plan (the "Amended 2003 Plan") with a value equal to 400% of his base salary; - a signing bonus of \$350,000, which was subject to full or partial repayment in the event Mr. Gallagher had left Mylan prior to the first anniversary of his appointment, except in certain circumstances; and - a grant of RSUs (the "Gallagher Sign-On RSUs") with a grant date value of \$650,035 and an award of 40,507 PRSUs with a grant date value of \$1,546,152 pursuant to the One-Time Special Five-Year Performance-Based Realizable Value Incentive Program.
+- a base salary of \$800,000; - eligibility for a discretionary annual bonus with a target amount equal to 115% of his base salary; - an annual grant of LTI awards under the Amended 2003 Plan with a value equal to 400% of his base salary;

+- a signing bonus of \$350,000, which was subject to full or partial repayment in the event Mr. Gallagher had left Mylan prior to the first anniversary of his appointment, except in certain circumstances; and - a grant of RSUs (the "Gallagher Sign-On RSUs") with a grant date value of \$650,035 and an award of 40,507 PRSUs with a grant date value of \$1,546,152 pursuant to the One-Time Special Five-Year Performance-Based Realizable Value Incentive Program.
 A description of the One-Time Special Five-Year Performance-Based Realizable Value Incentive Program can be found in the Proxy Statement for Mylan Inc.'s 2014 Annual Meeting of Shareholders.

-For a detailed description of the employment agreements entered into with the other NEOs, see the section below entitled "Employment Agreements," beginning on page 43 of this Amendment.
+For a detailed description of the employment agreements entered into with the other NEOs, see the section below entitled "Employment Agreements," beginning on page 60 of this Proxy Statement.